-Note: The meeting must be a general meeting.
-All members of the association, whether they have voting rights or not must be given notice of the meeting and invited to attend.
+The special resolution to change the rules can only be passed at a general meeting of the association.
+All members, whether they have voting rights or not, must be given written notice of the meeting and invited to attend.
 Under the Act, the rules of an association cannot be changed without all members being advised.

-Again, if insufficient notice is given in accordance with all of the above, the special resolution will have no effect.
+If notice is not given in accordance with all of the above, the special resolution may have no effect.

-If your association’s rules provide for proxy or postal voting the relevant forms need to be forwarded to members with the meeting notice.
+If your current rules provide for proxy or postal voting the relevant forms should be forwarded to members with the meeting notice or in accordance with any process specified in the rules.
 Meetings provides more information on this topic.

 A special resolution

-Firstly, the committee needs to ensure a quorum is present at the meeting.
-The special resolution(s) need to be moved in the same way as any other resolution.
+Before commencing the meeting the committee needs to ensure a quorum is present.
+The special resolution(s) can then be moved in the same way as any other resolution.

-The association must ensure any resolution(s) to adopt altered rules is passed by the required majority.
-A special resolution needs at least 75% of members voting in person or (if permitted) by proxy or postal vote, to vote in favour of the rules being altered in the manner proposed.
+Any resolution(s) to alter the rules must be passed by a majority of at least 75% of members voting in person at the meeting and (if permitted) by proxy or postal vote, to vote in favor of the proposed alterations.

 Lodging the changes

-Note: The Commissioner may agree to accept the request.
-Even with very good reasons, extensions are generally allowed for a maximum of three months.
-If the Commissioner does not agree to an extension it will be necessary to start the process all over again by calling another general meeting.
+Applications lodged late will incur additional fees and need to include an explanation for the delay.
+If the Commissioner does not allow an extension, it will be necessary to start the process all over again by calling another general meeting.

-- Keep a copy of all the documents submitted, including the proposed alterations to the rules.
-Consumer Protection does not provide a final copy to the association.
+Remember: Keep a copy of the documents submitted as Consumer Protection does not send back a copy to the association once processed.